 I would have like to see more variety in your interviewees.
 We already discussed how it would have been nice to have more male opinions.
 I also would have liked to hear more from the man in the beginning or others in positions similar to his.

-Posted almost 2 years by firstname.lastname@example.org
+Posted over 3 years by firstname.lastname@example.org

 I thought you did an excellent job building up the issue.
 You presented the issue and very carefully outlined the top reasons as to why eligible student voters particularly at MIT choose to not vote.
 You got excellent non interview footage which was really relevant to the subject.
 I thought were editing was spot on, you did a good job transitioning in facts into the film, and had a clear narrative structure.